Our United Methodist Vows

 You can also download a copy of your United Methodist vows to display in your home and remind you of your faith journey.

 A promise to pray: Honoring our United Methodist vow

 United Methodists pledge to participate in a local congregation through their prayers, but building a solid prayer life can be a struggle for some.
 Read More

 The blessings of presence: Honoring our United Methodist vow

 “So much of discipleship is showing up.”
 The United Methodist pledge to be present goes beyond Sunday morning.
-Learn more in part five of our series.
+Learn more in this five-part series.
 Read More

 Share your gifts: Honoring our United Methodist vow

 While most people may associate gifts with money, sharing your spiritual gifts is also an important aspect of participating in the local church.
 Read More

 Serving God and others: Honoring our United Methodist vow

 Ministering to the needs of others is a hallmark of United Methodism.
 Service work provides the opportunity for fellowship and faithfulness.
 Read More